Fund Accountant

 • Share price also affects the amount of cash paid out as dividends.
 A higher share price may result in a lower di...read more

-Q4.
-What is the technical term we use for the bond interest
+Q. What is the technical term for bond interest?

 Ans.